dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 mind.
 Regardless, the forms encoded within the training data begin to manifest in the trained theta weights of the algorithm.

-Almost every machine learning is a combinatoric analytical model of some sort or another.
-It's the combinatorial use of polynomials that correspond to some tensorial algebra -- i.e. some model made of matrix multiplication.
+Almost every machine learning methods involve combinatoric analytical models of some sort or another.
+It's the combinatorial use of polynomials that correspond to some tensorial algebra -- e.g. some model made of matrix multiplication.
+Further, plate models can be combinatorically enumerated using algebraic structures.
+So if we consider at least some algebraic structures from math as metaphysical noumenological structures, they give us analytical models which yield further emergent metaphysical structures asymptotically corresponding to analytic representations of epistemic structures.

 It's a lot simpler than it sounds.
 Here, the analytical model converges to internalize a numerical model.
 Often, in computation for physical or chemical simulations, it's found that the most comprehensively numerical model is insufferably complicated, but that another analytical or numerical model exists which achieves effective accuracy for the simulation.
 What this means is that there is some formula which is disconnected from the underlying physical mechanics which can simplify computation without a loss of accuracy.

 #### Predicting the Average Size of Bubbles[^average-bubble-size]